 Panama Papers Reveals International Scandals For Putin’s Russia and the BVI

-MADRID — The Latest on the publication by a coalition of media outlets of an investigation into offshore financial dealings by the rich and famous (all times local):
+ROAD TOWN, Tortola, BVI — The latest on the publication by a coalition of media outlets of an investigation into offshore financial dealings by the rich and famous (all times local):

 The Panamanian law firm at the center of a big document leak, Mossack Fonseca, served as an official intermediary for a company sanctioned by the U.S. government for its ties to Zimbabwean leader Robert Mugabe, according to U.S. Treasury Department records.